 C# - Queue

-is a special type of collection that stores the elements in FIFO style (First In First Out), exactly opposite of the Stack<T> collection.
+Queue is a special type of collection that stores the elements in FIFO style (First In First Out), exactly opposite of the Stack<T> collection.
 It contains the elements in the order they were added.
-C# includes generic Queue<T>
+C# includes generic Queue<T> and non-generic Queue collection.
+It is recommended to use the generic Queue<T> collection.

 Queue<T> Characteristics